kubiyabot/agent-starter-template/README.md

     ```

 ### Running the Container
-- If you want to inspect the agent can run the Docker container using the following command (replace ```username/image-name:tag``` with your own image name and tag):
+- If you want to inspect the agent's Docker container , use the following command (replace ```username/image-name:tag``` with your own image name and tag):

   ```bash
   docker run -it --rm username/image-name:tag /bin/bash